stefansundin/android-disable-direct-share/README.md

 ## Install with TWRP

 1. Download [disable-direct-share-v1.zip](https://github.com/stefansundin/android-disable-direct-share/releases/download/v1/disable-direct-share-v1.zip).
+1. Download [disable-direct-share-v1-uninstall.zip](https://github.com/stefansundin/android-disable-direct-share/releases/download/v1/disable-direct-share-v1-uninstall.zip) so that you can easily uninstall it at a later time.
 1. Reboot into TWRP and flash the zip file.
 Do not use zip signature verification.